masb0ymas/gintama/README.md

 ### Prerequisites

 - Go 1.24.5 or higher
-- PostgreSQL 12 or higher
+- PostgreSQL 18 or higher (using uuid v7)
 - Make (optional but recommended)

 ### Installation